RohitKrish46/learning-notes/MLOps/Data_Drift.md

     ### **Data drift vs. Concept drift**

-    > **TL;DR**.
-Data drift is a change in the input data.
+    > **TLDR** Data drift is a change in the input data.
 Concept drift is a change in input-output relationships.
 Both often happen simultaneously.

     - While data drift describes changes in the data distribution, [**concept drift**](https://www.evidentlyai.com/ml-in-production/concept-drift) relates to changes in the relationships between input and target variables.
 Basically, concept drift means that whatever your model is predicting – it is changing.
     - **Data drift** might be a symptom of concept drift, and both often co-occur.
 However, it is not a must.